 A programme will be sent out once applications close, and details on meal venue and accommodation options will be supplied closer to the date.

-Please note, that if more nominations are received than the contest venue can accommodate, a preliminary elimination round, consisting of a short multiple-choice theory exam will be held in late September.
+Please note, that if more nominations are received than the contest venue can accommodate, a preliminary elimination round, consisting of a short multiple-choice theory exam will be held in October.
 Arrangements will be made so that nominees can sit this exam at, or in the same area as, their workplace.